Prosecutors in Los Angeles County

 The other prosecutorial agency that's in Los Angeles in what's called the Central District, is the United States Attorney's Office.
 They prosecute federal cases in Los Angeles.
 There are two courthouses in downtown Los Angeles that deal with all of the federal matters in this jurisdiction.

-So, there's a number of different prosecutorial agencies.
-Sometimes those prosecutorial agencies work with each other in a multi-task force-type situation.
-Each of them definitely work with law enforcement throughout the state of California and prosecutors are, to a degree, like the police in the sense that they badges.
+There are a number of different prosecutorial agencies.
+Sometimes, those prosecutorial agencies work with each other in a multi-task force-type situation.
+Each of them definitely works with law enforcement throughout the state of California, and prosecutors are, to a degree, like the police in the sense that they wear badges.

-They have authority.
-They're respected by the police.
-They're respected by judges and they're really tasked with stamping out crime.
-So, the prosecutors are the ones that are lawyers that match up against the defense attorneys when it comes to a criminal case – taking the case to trial, negotiating with defense attorneys deciding what charges are going to be filed against a particular defendant.
+They have authority, are respected by the police, and are respected by judges.
+They're really tasked with stamping out crime.
+So, prosecutors are the lawyers who match up against the defense attorneys when it comes to a criminal case—taking the case to trial, negotiating with defense attorneys, and deciding what charges are going to be filed against a particular defendant.

-So, prosecutors are an important cog in the system, and hopefully, if you have a criminal case and you're concerned about that criminal case, that your prosecutor is fair-minded and level headed.
-A prosecutor's job is supposed to be to do justice; not necessarily just to prosecute people.
+So, prosecutors are an important cog in the system.
+Hopefully, if you have a criminal case and you're concerned about that criminal case, your prosecutor is fair-minded and level-headed.
+A prosecutor's job is supposed to be to do justice, not necessarily just to prosecute people.

 They're supposed to make sure – even when good evidence is available to the defense – that they turn that evidence over to the defense, and if they think that maybe the police have been unfair or maybe the investigation didn't look at all the evidence, then they should dismiss the case.
 In some cases, we might be able to argue there was prosecutorial misconduct.

-So, in their pursuit of justice, fairness is a big factor and again, some prosecutors take that job very serious and are very fair; other prosecutors, that I've seen at least, take the position that they're there to prosecute people and they are more one-sided towards getting the person convicted, getting them thrown in jail or whatever the appropriate punishment is for whatever crime the prosecutor is investigating.
+So, in their pursuit of justice, fairness is a big factor.
+Again, some prosecutors take that job very seriously and are very fair; other prosecutors that I've seen at least take the position that they're there to prosecute people and are more one-sided towards getting the person convicted, getting them thrown in jail, or whatever the appropriate punishment is for whatever crime the prosecutor is investigating.